pythonpizza/remote.python.pizza/README.md

-This is the Hamburg version of the pizza python site.
+This is the Remote version of the pizza python site.

 It has been edited by a frontend amateur surfer not a pro so ..
 I am adding some info not to forget.